windley/CS462-Event-Edition/project/Project_Final.md

 - Clarity of what is to be built
 - Scale and scope (e.g. too big or too small)
 - Completeness
-- Potential for use of event-based design
+- Appropriate use of events to create a non-hierarchical, distributed solution

 __Option:__ If you can't think of something to do, you may build the flower delivery system described in [Lab 3](https://github.com/windley/CS462-Event-Edition/blob/master/project-2013/Lab3.md) and [Lab 4](https://github.com/windley/CS462-Event-Edition/blob/master/project-2013/Lab4.md) of last year's project.